 - There are effects that might prevent a Page from leaving a combat area when they would otherwise need to do so.
 These include but are not limited to unconsciousness, Prison, etc. If such a situation occurs, the Page should call a Hold and move themselves out of the way, keeping the effect once the Lay On occurs.
 Other players are expected to resolve the situation in a safe and appropriate manner – for example, a horde of players should not continue following an unconciouss page which would cause multiple Holds to be called.

-- Pages may never carry in-game weapons or weapon tags.
+- Tier 1 Pages may never carry in-game weapons or weapon tags.

 - Pages may carry in-game items, and can be searched as per the search rules.

-- A Page may be affected by a normal combatant if the combatant’s weapon is within five feet, by having the combatant announce “Page, I >affect< you.”
+- Tier 1 & 2 Pages may be affected by a normal combatant if the combatant’s weapon is within five feet, by having the combatant announce “Page, I >affect< you.”
 Legal affects are any that can be applied within the Alliance rules.